IrishMarineInstitute/EuroSea/README.md

 docker run -d -v shared-data:/data --name deenish-site deenish-site:latest
 ```

-The task will run hourly at the time specified in the ```crontab``` file.
-Once it is finished, model forecasts are exported to a pickle file ```/data/pkl/MODEL.pkl```.
-The website will read the model forecasts from this file.
+The task will run every ten minutes.
+Once it is finished, _in-situ_ observations are exported to a pickle file ```/data/pkl/BUOY.pkl```.
+The website will read the _in-situ_ data from this file.

 ## Deenish Island - MODEL container

-This container is set to run hourly to download the model forecasts from CMEMS and ECMWF.
+This container is set to run hourly to download the model forecasts from Copernicus Marine.
 This data is wrapped in a MODEL.pkl file that is updated every hour and later accessed by the WEBAPP container through the shared volume.

 Navigate to the Deenish Island - MODEL container
 ```